J0n4e/emby-newsletter/README.md

   #cron: "0 8 1 * *"

 emby:
-  # Your Emby/Jellyfin server URL (include http:// or https://)
+  # Your Emby server URL (include http:// or https://)
   url: "http://YOUR_SERVER_IP:PORT"

-  # Your Emby/Jellyfin API token
+  # Your Emby API token
   # How to get: Dashboard > Advanced > API Keys > Create new key
   api_token: "YOUR_API_TOKEN_HERE"

   # List of movie folders to watch for new content
-  # Use the folder name as it appears in Emby/Jellyfin
+  # Use the folder name as it appears in Emby
   # Example: if your path is /media/movies, use "movies"
   watched_film_folders:
     - "movies"